Terms & Conditions / Purchase Order Requirements / F067 Rev F

 a) The Seller’s quality system shall provide means for ready detection and prevention of discrepancies.

-a) All ordered products are to be supplied with full test reports including: manufacturing certificate of conformity, chemical and physical reports, raw material certifications and any other relevant documentation necessary to ensure compliance to manufactured specifications and/or are necessary to ensure full unbroken traceability to the OEM.
+a) All ordered products are to be supplied with certificate of conformity and full test reports including, as applicable: chemical and physical reports, raw material certifications and any other relevant documentation necessary to ensure compliance to specifications and/or are necessary to ensure full unbroken traceability to the OEM.

-b) Copies of all supplied documentation shall be maintained on file with the Supplier for a period of 15 years from date of shipment to the Buyer, unless otherwise noted on the purchase Order.
+b) Copies of all supplied documentation shall be maintained on file with the Supplier for the term defined in the Record Retention section below.

 a) The Seller shall allow Thompson Precision Inc., or representatives of any TPI customer using Seller’s products, Government, and regulatory authorities access to the applicable areas of all facilities for the purposes of verifying the Sellers quality system, source Inspection, inspection records and general operations.
 The Seller shall allow access to its facilities during normal business hours upon a minimum of 48 hours prior notice.